 The origin of the Amazon diversity remains a mystery.
 Recent scientific studies explain that the rise of the Andes, which began at least 34 million years ago originated this biological richness.
 The Andes were formed by the collapse of the American tectonic plate under the Pacific oceanic plate.
 This geological process changed the wind regime in the area, affecting the rainfall patterns in the eastern side of the Andes.
 This also changed the Amazon River direction that before flew into the Pacific Ocean but due to this gemountain range rise was redirected to the Atlantic ocean.

 These geological and climatic phenomena originated the formation of a large area of wetlands in the eastern part of the Andes, causing the appearance of many new species.
 The Amazon is an enclosed tropical rain forest with a sandy soil, poor in nutrients.
 The undergrowth is nonexistent and organisms are distributed along the canopy.

-We found pantropical plant families like Sapotaceae, Malvaceae, Fabaceae and other of Amazonian origin; as Lecythidaceae (one of its most famous species is the Brazil nut tree, Bertholletia excelsa) or Vochysiaceae.
+We found pantropical plant families like Fabaceae, Rubiaceae or Orchidaceae, and other of Amazonian origin; as Lecythidaceae (one of its most famous species is the Brazil nut tree, Bertholletia excelsa) or Vochysiaceae.

 2. ATLANTIC FOREST

 Atlantic forest is a tropical forest covering the coastal region of Brazil and therefore it is characterized by humid winds coming from the sea and steep reliefs.
 It is composed of a variety of ecosystems because a high variety of altitudes, latitudes and therefore, climates ranging from semideciduous seasonal forests to open mountain fields and Araucaria’s forests in the south.